mmomtchev/igc-xc-score/README.md

 ### Integrating with a non-JS desktop application

 Probably the easiest way to embed the solver in a non-JS desktop application is to use the provided executable in pipe (stdin/stdout) mode.
 It expects an IGC file as its and input and it will output the possible solutions in GeoJSON format.
 See the section below on flight instruments if the file size is a problem.

+Or, you can also check my project [libnode](https://github.com/libnode) for a direct solution for embedding Node.js code in a C/C++ application.

 ### Using this module in memory/CPU-constrained embedded environments (ie flight instruments)